Banani-Rath/azure-devops-server-docs-pr/docs/server/admin/change-deployment.md

       > [!WARNING]
       > By using the **/force** switch, you break all associations between
-      > enterprise project plans and team projects that are defined for
+      > enterprise project plans and projects that are defined for
       > the collection.

   2. Move or split the collection.

-      For more information, see [Manage team project collections](manage-team-project-collections.md).
+      For more information, see [Manage project collections](manage-team-project-collections.md).

   3. Assign all required permissions.